Erobober/less-vs-sass/README.md

 ## Inheritance

 Sass makes use of `@extend` for inheritance which has similar behavior to a `@mixin` but with a very different output.
-Imagine we have a clearfix solution which we are going to incorporate in many places:
+Imagine we have a clearfix solution which we are going to incorporate in many places and we don't want to produce WET CSS:

 ```css
 .clearfix {